Legality Campaign: Land Routes

 By March 30, the III Army divisions were already marching north.
 According to the following day's orders, the 1st Division, passing through Ponta Grossa, would invade São Paulo through Ourinhos and Sorocaba, with the 2nd Division following behind.
 The 5th DI would cross the border in Ribeira, advancing on the BR-373 to Sorocaba, and through Registro, advancing on the BR-116.
 The 6th DI concentrated in Vacaria and moved to Santa Catarina.
 The 3rd DC and 3rd DI were able to move north, with the latter receiving Curitiba as its first destination.
 The 3rd DI also sent a detachment to the port of Rio Grande; the concern was not only with the land campaign but also with the defense of the coast.
 Porto Alegre received anti-aircraft forces.

 The 1st and 2nd DC were moved by rail, but each was given the means to motor a regiment.
 The road (2nd and 3rd) and rail (1st and 2nd) battalions were to be converted into combat engineering battalions, capable of acting with two companies of marines, and in charge of some stretches of highway and coastline.
 Public order fell to the Military Brigade.
 Liquid fuel would last for 30 days.
 The southern states were self-sufficient in food and could still rely on trade with Uruguay and Argentina.
 The state government issued Treasury Bills, guaranteeing the circulation of money.

 The ground force charged with invading the south of the country and crushing the legalists was the "Cruzeiro Division", commanded by General José Theophilo de Arruda.
 Eight railroad convoys departed from Guanabara.
-A São Paulo task force was ordered to head south, composed of the 4th Infantry Regiment, the 2nd Group of 90mm Anti-aircraft Cannons, the 2nd Group of 40mm Anti-aircraft Cannons, and the 2nd Mechanized Reconnaissance Squadron.
-However, the commander of the 40mm cannons, Colonel Celso Freire de Alencar Araripe, announced that he would not leave Barueri.
-Likewise, the 90mm cannons remained in Quitaúna.
+A São Paulo task force was ordered to head south, composed of the 4th Infantry Regiment, the 2nd Group of 90 mm Anti-aircraft Cannons, the 2nd Group of 40 mm Anti-aircraft Cannons, and the 2nd Mechanized Reconnaissance Squadron.
+However, the commander of the 40 mm cannons, Colonel Celso Freire de Alencar Araripe, announced that he would not leave Barueri.
+Likewise, the 90 mm cannons remained in Quitaúna.